New Graduate Student Enrollment

 Any discrepancy between the scanned transcripts uploaded for admission and the official transcripts may result in a withdrawal of our admission offer.
 You will be placed on a registration hold until the original, official transcripts have been provided to MIT Architecture.

-➤ Now that you will be enrolling in September, if test scores were part of your application, you need to send us your official score(s). (copied from Admissions page)
+➤ Now that you will be enrolling in September, if test scores were part of your application, you need to provide your official, verified score(s). (copied from Admissions page)

 Applicants whose first language is not English are required to submit either an International English Language Testing System (IELTS) score (Academic test) or a Test of English as a Foreign Language (TOEFL).
 The admissions committee regards English proficiency as crucial for success in all degree programs.
 In order to meet the admissions deadline, it is recommended that candidates take the IELTS or TOEFL on the earliest possible date.
 We do accept the Home Version of both IELTS and TOEFL.
 NOTE: Official scores do not need to be sent unless you are admitted, and intend to enroll.

-Admitted applicants must request that an official copy of their test results be sent directly to MIT by IELTS International or Educational Testing Service.
-IELTS and TOEFL Scores must be no older than two years as of the date of application.
+Admitted applicants must request have their scores verified https://oge.mit.edu/graduate-admissions/applications/standardized-tests/ .
 To avoid delays, please use the following codes when having your TOEFL scores sent to MIT:

 You will need to have your MIT email set up before you can log into the Department website, as the website login will be your MIT email.
 You may include a brief biographical statement and attach a portfolio of your work.
 This is a helpful way for you to get to know your classmates and for the faculty to see your resume if you are shopping for a teaching assistantship or other work on campus.

-If you want to keep up the going-ons, events, and news of MIT’s National Organization of Minority Architecture Students, then please add your name to the GoogleSheet (check back in summer) in order to be added to the NOMAS listserv.
+If you want to keep up the going-ons, events, and news of MIT’s National Organization of Minority Architecture Students, then please keep an eye out in order to be added to the NOMAS listserv.
 The listserv is our go-to place for any information related to NOMAS, so sign up if you do not want to miss out!

-On the job portal!
+YOU MUST FIRST CREATE YOUR MIT KERBEROS in order to logon and apply via Architecture's job portal!
 Students – please ensure you’re using the “Single Sign On option” to log in! (if you have any issues, please contact STOA – stoa@mit.edu).
-Deadline to apply: 5pm, Monday, May 6 ET
+Please follow directions from MIT (Atlas) to set up your "Kerb," troubleshooting with Atlas or IS&T if you experience difficulties with these first steps prior to applying.

 Please be sure you are aware of eligibility requirements, time requirements, roles and responsibilities, and how accepting a TA position may affect your loans (if not previously accounted for).
 More information listed under Student Jobs & Finances on the department website.
 If you have any questions about applying, please send them to arch@mit.edu